moothes/SALOD/README.md

 **You can contact me through the official email: zhouhj26@mail2.sysu.edu.cn**

 # Latest Update - 2023/06/27:
 * MENet (CVPR 2023) is available, but not guaranteed to achiveve SOTA performance.
+You may need to setup its loss function and training strategy.
 * New loss_factory formatting style.
 See base/loss.py for details.

 # Datasets